MechaBay

 Tragic End

-Icelina’s death was tragedy of misdirected vengeance – she died attacking people uninvolved in Garma’s death, manipulated by grief into violence that cost her life.
+Icelina’s vengeance quest ended in her death.
+She piloted a mobile suit despite having no training, confronting Amuro and demanding vengeance for Garma.
+Her inexperience made combat futile, and she died seeking revenge against those who hadn’t actually killed Garma.
+Icelina’s death was a tragedy of misdirected vengeance – she died attacking people uninvolved in Garma’s death, manipulated by grief into violence that cost her life.

 Significance

-Icelina Eschonbach represented multiple tragic dimensions of warfare:
+Icelina Eschonbach represented multiple tragic dimensions of warfare.

 Civilian Casualties